Bronte's people

 On the 29th of March 1992 a gilded mantle, bought in Italy for about 8.000 dollars and donated by all association’s members, was blessed and laid over the statue of the Annunciate Virgin.

 At 150 kilometre from Sydney there is Berrima, an historic and tourist country town which contains a pilgrimage area called Penrose Park.
+This area is enriched by tens of sacred icons and chapels built by the various ethnic Catholic groups.

 The faithful folks of Bronte living in Sydney decided to build in that sacred place the most beautiful chapel compared to the others, a chapel that, even if not precisely, tries to reproduce the Annunciate’ church of Bronte.